Art in Sonoma County

 Cloverdale Arts Alliance Gallery

-Guest artists for this exhibit are James Vaeilleux, Sculpture, and Kim Winter, Acrylic Painting.
-Resident artists are Laura Paine Carr, Jane Gardner, Pamela Heck, Hanya Popova Parker, Jason Taylor Morgan, Clay Vajgrt and Jennifer Weiss.
-Terry Holleman is the featured resident artist.
+The guest artist for this exhibit is Tali Marotz, Painting.
+Community Annex Artists are Will McCoy and Xalvador Andrade.
+Resident artists are Laura Paine Carr, Trudi Folsom, Jane Gardner, Pamela Heck, Terry Holleman, Jason Taylor Morgan, and Jennifer Weiss.
+Jane Gardner is the featured resident.

 204 N. Cloverdale Boulevard, Cloverdale